geeknik/my-awesome-stars/topics.md

 ## typescript

+- [glato/emerge](https://github.com/glato/emerge) - Emerge is a browser-based interactive codebase and dependency visualization tool for many different programming languages.
+It supports some basic code quality and graph metrics and provides a simple a
 - [project-gauntlet/gauntlet](https://github.com/project-gauntlet/gauntlet) - Raycast-inspired open-source cross-platform application launcher with React-based plugins
 - [yournextstore/yournextstore](https://github.com/yournextstore/yournextstore) - Modern Commerce with Next.js and Stripe as the backend.
 - [gitroomhq/postiz-app](https://github.com/gitroomhq/postiz-app) - 📨 Schedule social media posts, measure them, exchange with other members and get a lot of help from AI 🚀
 - [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The open source, local-first Webflow alternative.
 Design directly in your live React site and publish your changes to code.
 - [PlasmoHQ/plasmo](https://github.com/PlasmoHQ/plasmo) - 🧩 The Browser Extension Framework
 - [RicardoGEsteves/omniscient](https://github.com/RicardoGEsteves/omniscient) - Cutting-edge Full-stack AI Platform delivered as a SaaS (Software as a Service).
 Built on a robust technology stack, integrated with powerful APIs such as OpenAI and Replicate, offers a seamless exper
-- [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - A framework for building custom AI Copilots 🤖 in-app AI chatbots, in-app AI Agents, & AI-powered Textareas.
+- [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - Frontend & infra for AI agents, chatbots & textareas that interact with your web-app 🪁
 - [supermemoryai/supermemory](https://github.com/supermemoryai/supermemory) - Build your own second brain with supermemory.
 It's a ChatGPT for your bookmarks.
 Import tweets or save websites and content using the chrome extension.
 - [shardeum/shardeum](https://github.com/shardeum/shardeum) - Shardeum is an EVM based autoscaling blockchain
 - [TrafficGuard/sophia](https://github.com/TrafficGuard/sophia) - TypeScript AI agent platform with Autonomous agents, Software developer agents, AI code review agents and more